 Housing costs in Plympton are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Plympton is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Plympton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Plympton is a town of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Plympton who work in management occupations (13.01%), business and financial occupations (10.93%), and office and administrative support (9.55%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 19.16% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 19.16% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Plympton is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Plympton is a great place for families with children to consider.
+First of all, many other families with children live here, making Plympton a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Plympton has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Plympton’s overall crime rate is lower than average for the country.

 One downside of living in Plympton, however, is that residents on average have to contend with a long commute, spending on average 33.59 minutes every day commuting to work.

-The population of Plympton is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.79% of adults in Plympton have a bachelor's degree or even advanced degree.
+The education level of Plympton citizens is very high relative to the national average among all cities (21.84%): 34.79% of adults in Plympton have a bachelor's degree or even advanced degree.

 The people who call Plympton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Plympton residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Plympton include Irish, English, Italian, German, and French.